searsia/searsiafedweb/README.md

 * You see "Index 0XX" for each engine that has samples;
 * Some engines do not exist, causing normal warnings ("No e006.xml");

-Step 7, Start the Searsia server:
+Step 7, Start the Searsia server (also works with released `searsiaserver.jar`):

     java -jar target/searsiafedweb.jar -mother=none -name=fedweb14 --path=index